 As a requirement of the course, students must undertake work experience or engage in paid employment for a total of 360 hours in a commercial bakery.

-Apprenticeship - For CDU entry requirements please refer to the relevant course information flyer or contact the VET team.
+Apprenticeship - For CDU entry requirements please refer to the relevant course information flyer.

 This is a current, nationally accredited qualification from the FBP Food, Beverage and Pharmaceutical Training Package.